giatronchin/ObsidianVault-repo/Ansible.md

 ansible all -m apt -a "upgrade=dist" --become --ask-become-pass

 ```
-Multiple arguments( -a ) has to be with " ".
+Multiple arguments( -a ) has to be with " ". [ansible.builtin.apt module - Ansible Documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html)

 #### Playbooks